OmarBA-PT/omarpt-website/docs/sanity-live-editing-guide.md

 When adding new CMS fields that are displayed on the frontend, always implement live editing support so content updates appear instantly in Sanity Studio's presentation view without page refreshes.

+> **Note:** This guide focuses on implementing data attributes for live editing.
+For handling stega-encoded strings in comparisons and logic, see [sanity-live-preview.md](./sanity-live-preview.md).

 ## Standard Implementation Pattern

 ### 1. Component Level Implementation